Clinics Information and Application

 Students, under the close supervision of their clinical professors, are encouraged to identify and pursue their own learning goals while providing essential representation to a wide range of clients and causes.

-Students become counselors, mediators, litigators, and educators as they learn to apply legal knowledge and other skills to their clients’ diverse concerns.
+Cliinic Students become counselors, mediators, litigators, and educators as they learn to apply legal knowledge and other skills to their clients’ diverse concerns.

 If you are interested in applying, check out the Clinic Application below.

-Which Clinics Are Offered In Fall 2017? ***
+Which Clinics Will Be Offered In Spring 2018? ***

 There are a variety of clinics within Columbia Law School's clinical education to fit the goals and interests of students.
 These include: